Get game day ready with this tasty appetizer! These Fried Green Tomato and Bourbon BBQ Crostini are perfect for a crowd-friendly basketball treat.

 Another thing you may or may not know about Kentucky is that we’re all basketball-crazy people.
 Every year, we countdown the days until our teams are battling it out for the title.
 You see, we’re a big college basketball rival state, with half of the commonwealth devoted to the Kentucky Wildcats and the other half loyal to the Louisville Cardinals.
 To say that there are many homes that are divided would be an understatement.
 This means that parties are absolutely essential on game days.
 There has to be plenty of food, most of those being appetizers that you can hold in one hand so you can cheer with the other.
 It’s a science.
 These crostini are the perfect dish for representing our southern roots with a fun flair.

-To save myself a ton of time, I opted to use Curly’s Sauceless Pulled Pork instead of slaving over the oven to make my own.
+To save me a ton of time, I opted to use Curly’s Sauceless Pulled Pork instead of slaving over the oven to make my own.
 This way, I was able to create my own bourbon-spiked bbq sauce that everyone loves!
 I love Curly’s Sauceless Pulled Pork because it allows you to be creative with your sauces however you want.
 If you didn’t want to use your own sauce, you could also substitute one of Curly’s many delicious varieties of BBQ products.
 You can find the Curly’s Sauceless Pulled Pork as well as the other selections in the refrigerated meat case in your local grocery store!
 I always pick mine up at Kroger, but you can visit their website to see where you can purchase it closest to you!

 - 2 large green tomatoes